CZ-NIC/knot/doc/man_kdig.rst

 Options **-k** and **-y** can not be used simultaneously.

+Dnssec-keygen keyfile format is not supported.
+Use :manpage:`keymgr(8)` instead.

 Missing features with regard to ISC dig:

   Options **-f** and **-m** and query options: